Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 **The setup for the project can be described as the following:**

 Two containers were used to hold water.
 One was a bucket with an electric immersion heater, and the other was a bucket with an insulating bag and ice.
 The "hot" reservoir held red-dyed water, while the "cold" reservoir held blue-dyed water.
-The hot reservoir was held to be close to 40 degrees C. The cold reservoir was held from 4 to 10 degrees C.
+The hot reservoir was held to be close to 40 °C. The cold reservoir was held from 4 to 10 °C.

 Two battery powered pumps were placed within the tanks.
 They were connected to the heat exchanger with plastic hoses.
 This heat exchanger had two channels where water could flow.
 The channels run parallel to each other, so that there are two parallel holes on two sides of the exchanger.
 There were two pipe configurations used: